-You can only select a concentration if you are presently registered for a BA or B.Sc.
-Honours program in Psychology.
-Students registered for a minor in Psychology, B.A.
-General, or a combined honours are excluded.
+You can only select a concentration if you are presently a student in the B.A.
+Honours Psychology, B.Sc.
+Honours Psychology, or the B.A.
+Combined Honours program.
+Only one concentration may be taken in a Psychology program.
+Students registered for a minor in Psychology or a B.A.
+General are excluded.

 Each concentration requires 3.5 credits in a given area of research.
 However, this does not mean that you will have to complete additional courses to finish your degree.
 You can fulfill program and concentration requirements simultaneously.

 All concentrations include at least one introductory course at the 2nd year level (e.g., PSYC 2301 – Introduction to Health Psychology).
 Then, a variety of options are given to fulfill the remaining credits at the 3rd or 4th year levels.